Positivity and representations of surface groups: Triples, Tripods and metrics

 From the definition follows

-\begin{proposition} Given a tripod $\tau$, a parameterization of the diamond exists and is unique up to post-composition by the stabilizer of $\tau$, or up to precomposition by $\ms K_h$. \end{proposition}
+\begin{proposition} Given a tripod $\tau$, a $\tau$-parametrization of the diamond exists and is unique up to postcomposition by the stabilizer of $\tau$ (equivalently up to precomposition by $\ms K_h$). \end{proposition}

-The next proposition is crucial; it insures that a sequence of parameterizations of diamonds associated with tripods converges to the constant map as soon as one sequence in the image converges, precisely \begin{proposition}[\sc Contraction in corners] Let $\seq{\tau}$ be a sequence of tripods, with $\tau_m=(x_m,t_m,y)$.
+The next proposition is crucial; it insures that a sequence of parametrizations of diamonds associated with tripods converges to the constant map as soon as one sequence in the image converges, precisely \begin{proposition}[\sc Contraction in corners] Let $\seq{\tau}$ be a sequence of tripods, with $\tau_m=(x_m,t_m,y)$, and $\Psi_{\tau_m}$ a $\tau_m$-parametrization for all $m$.

-Assume that $\seq{x}$ converges to a point $x_0$ transverse to $y$.
-Assume that there exists a converging sequence $\seq{k}$ in the cone $\ms C$, so that
+Assume that $\seq{x}$ converges to a point $x$ transverse to $y$.
+Assume that there exists a converging sequence $\seq{k}$ in the cone $\ms C$, and such that